cpiber/webpack-bundle-output/README.md

 }
 ```

-Note that webpack strips needed information in production mode, so the maps you actually want to use should be produced in development mode.
+Since version 1.1.0, this plugin also works properly in production mode.

 ## Options